venasolutions/cfssl_refresh_cert/README.md

 # cfssl_refresh_cert #

-Get new certificate, key, and bundle from cfssl server.
+Get new certificate and key from cfssl server.

 Suitable for cron: